jhegg/wow-tome-of-illusions-check/README.md

 weapon illusions.
 Thank you, Brudarek!
 * Salty on Curse.com graciously provided the data for additional lootable weapon illusions.
 Thank you, Salty!
+* InvisiBill on Curse.com graciously provided an improvement to the tooltip message color/text.
+Thank you, InvisiBill!

 ## Where can I download official releases of this addon?